← Back to home

 At the Maine Center, we believe that experiential learning, particularly interdisciplinary learning, is critical for student and employer success.
 The Maine Center’s Graduate Internship Program provides graduate students in the Maine Center’s focus disciplines with paid work experience, a peer network, and professional development that will prepare them for future career success.

-With our sixth cohort this summer, this program has served more than 75 students and over 40 Maine-based businesses and organizations.
+With our sixth cohort in summer 2025, this program has served more than 75 students and over 40 Maine-based businesses and organizations.

 The Maine Center Graduate Internship Program is made possible by support from the Harold Alfond Foundation (External Site) and private donors.